 An “aura” means a sensation a person experiences before they have a migraine.
 The sensations typically take place anywhere from 10 to 30 minutes before an attack.
 These are:

-- Feeling less mentally alert or trouble thinking
+- Feeling less mentally alert or having trouble thinking

 - Seeing flashing lights or unusual lines